bostonaholic/til/curl/data-or-form.md

 ## `--form` or `-F`

-:bulb: Issues a `POST` request with `Content-Type: multipart/form-data`.
+💡 Issues a `POST` request with `Content-Type: multipart/form-data`.
 This enables uploading of binary files etc.

 ```plaintext
 Example:  send an image to an HTTP server, where 'profile' is the name of the form-field to which the file portrait.jpg will be the input: